aqli-epic/epi.meta.analysis/README.md

     v/s Urban), season (Winter v/s Summer) are excluded from this analysis.

+-   Papers that include combined estimates of Household and Ambient Air Pollution, but not individual estimates are excluded.

--   All papers studying the measure the impact of pollutants on DALY’s, are excluded from this analysis.
+-   All papers studying the impact of pollutants on DALY’s (Disability Adjusted Life Years), are excluded from this analysis.

 ## Other important points